Arju2003/BuildingBuddy/README.md

 <hr>

 ### What is a bookmark?
-<p>A bookmark is one of your favourite POIs across all the maps in BuildingBuddy.</p>
+<p>A bookmark is one of your favourite POIs that you hope to view conveniently at any time.</p>
 <hr>

 ### What is My Location?